hantswilliams/book-healthinformatics-datascience/docs/Ch2/pandas.md

 Consider a dataset containing patient medical records.
 Each row may represent a patient visit to a hospital.
 The unique identifier might be the Visit ID.
 By confirming the uniqueness of each visit and verifying that patients, medical procedures, and diagnoses are consistently represented, you establish a solid foundation for meaningful analyses.

+**Atomic Data:**
+In the pursuit of understanding data quality and consistency, it's crucial to focus on the concept of "atomic data."
+Atomic data refers to the smallest, indivisible unit of data that retains its context and meaning.
+By identifying the atomic level of data within a dataset, you can ensure that each piece of information is consistent, accurate, and reliable.
+For example, in a patient dataset, the atomic data could include a patient's name, date of birth, and MRN.
+Recognizing atomic data aids in data standardization, quality assessment, and meaningful interpretation.

 Consider a dataframe called `patients_table`, where each row is a unique patient, and the columns represent different sociodemographic attributes associated with that patient.
 While in a `medicaitons_table`, each row is not a unique patient, but a unique combination of patient (identified by column `MRN`) + medication (identified by column `NDC`), so the same patient may be represented across many different rows within the dataframe.
 The same could also be true for a `encounters` table or dataframe, where it is the combination of a unique ID for patient, and a unique encounter ID, that makes a row 'unique'.

 In order to understand this, we can preview the data to get an understanding.